siddhartha-svg/Interview_Prep_Guide/KUBERNETES.md

 **Finally**, I validate **dependencies and configurations**—databases, secrets, configmaps, network policies.
 Once the root cause is fixed, I redeploy the pod and monitor it through metrics and logs to confirm stability in production.

 ---

+If you want, I can also give a **real crash scenario and solution you can tell in interviews**.